emeritus-emx/emeritus-emx/README.md

 - 👋 Hi, I’m @emeritus-emx
 - 👀 I’m interested in ... full stack
-- 🌱 I’m currently learning ... python
+- 🌱 I’m currently learning ... python and Blockchain development
 - 💞️ I’m looking to collaborate on ... creating an online banking app
 - 📫 How to reach me ...09032259429
 - 😄 Pronouns: ...
 Emediong obot